Lai-Sheng/Pok-mon-Themed-Embedded-System-Game-Nu-LB-NUC140-/README.md

-# Pok-mon-Themed-Embedded-System-Game(Nu-LB-NUC140)

 ## Project Overview

-This project demonstrates a **Pok-mon-Themed-Embedded-System-Game** with a Pokémon battle simulation using the **NUC140 Series Microcontroller**.
+This project demonstrates a **Pokémon-Themed-Embedded-System-Game** with a Pokémon battle simulation using the **NUC140 Series Microcontroller**.
 It includes real-time interactions via keypad inputs and graphical outputs on an LCD screen, making it both an embedded systems project and an interactive game simulation.

 ---
 **Demo Video**